Intervention/docs/imagehash/beta/api/hash.md

 [TOC]

-## Overview

 When you generate an image hash using any hashing strategy, you receive a `Hash` object implementing the `HashInterface`.
 This object represents a perceptual fingerprint of the image and provides methods for comparison, conversion, and serialization.

-The `Hash` object is:
+The `Hash` object is: **immutable**, **serializable** and **comparable**, as the following examples show.
-- **Immutable** - Once created, it cannot be modified
-- **Serializable** - Implements `JsonSerializable` and `Stringable`
-- **Comparable** - Can calculate hamming distance to other hashes

 ## Comparing Hashes